-Figure 149 - Outpatient Utilization Report Setup Screen
+Figure 146 - Inpatient Utilization Report Options

-- 2. Set the Date Range, Scheduled to run on, and Include Patients... parameters (see the Generating a Report topic for detailed instructions, page 134). - 3.
-Select a report Options setting: - Click Summary Only to include total counts for numbers of patients and number of tests. - Click Include details and set a Number of users with highest utilization value to include a list of the highest-utilizing patients and the number of stops during the report period.
-To see utilization for all patients, enter a number equal to (or greater than) the number of all patients in the registry. - 4.
-Check one or more Divisions to select one or more outpatient clinic locations: - Click Include All to include all divisions in the report. - Click Selected only to specify one or more specific divisions to be included in the report.
-Use the selection panes to locate and select the codes:
+- Click Summary Only to include total counts for numbers of patients and number of admissions. - Click Include details and set a Number of users with highest utilization value to include a list of the highest-utilizing patients and the number of stays and number of days utilized during the report period.
+To see this level of detail on all patients, enter a number equal to (or greater than) the number of all patients in the registry